Quartz with MongoDB - Java Spring Boot Example

 org.quartz.scheduler.instanceName=clusterName

-- org.quartz.jobStore.dbName - This value of this the database name.
+org.quartz.jobStore.dbName: This specifies the database name.

-- org.quartz.scheduler.instanceId - This value of this can be any string but must be unique for all schedulers within a cluster.
+org.quartz.scheduler.instanceId: This can be any string but must be unique for all schedulers within a cluster.
 You can use the value AUTO if you wish the Id to be auto-generated for you.
 Or you can also use the value SYS_PROP if you wish the Id to come from the system property.

-- org.quartz.scheduler.instanceName - The value of this can be any string that will help you to distinguish schedulers when multiple instances are used within the same program.
+org.quartz.scheduler.instanceName: The value of this can be any string that will help you to distinguish schedulers when multiple instances are used within the same program.
 Incase of using the clustering features, same name must be used for every instance in the cluster which is logically the same Scheduler.
 In this example, we are naming our scheduler as clusterName.

-Spring's SchedulerFactoryBean is a FactoryBean for creating and configuring a Quartz Scheduler.
-It also manages the scheduler's life cycle and exposes the scheduler as bean reference, so lets create a QuartzConfig.java Java class for creating a bean reference of SchedulerFactoryBean and JobFactory.
-A JobFactory is responsible for producing Job instances.
+16. Spring offers the SchedulerFactoryBean class, which serves as a FactoryBean responsible for creating and configuring a Quartz Scheduler.
+It also manages the scheduler's lifecycle within the Spring application context and exposes the scheduler as a bean reference for seamless dependency injection.

 package com.example.config;